College opens the door to a whole list of new opportunities and a time of great change. But change often comes with

-One of the major stresses can be roommates.
-If you live on campus, you may be assigned a roommate.
+One of the major stresses in college life can be roommates.
+If you live on campus, you will likely be assigned a roommate.
 And you will likely meet that person on move-in day.
 The process is certainly easy.

 When living off-campus, it may be up to you to figure out how to find a roommate.
 It’s not just about finding a roommate but finding the right roommate.
 Someone who won’t annoy you, mistreat you, or generally just be tough to get along with.
 Remember, you will be living with this person/these people for an entire school year.
 You will need to be wise when finding a roommate.

 1. Ask Friends for Ideas

 Your friends will most likely know of people who are also looking for a roommate.
 If your friend likes them, there’s a good chance you might too.
 Also, your friend is probably not going to recommend someone to you who they don’t believe would be a good fit.

 Just to be safe, have a conversation with your friend.
 Talk to your friend about the kind of roommate you are looking for so they can get a better idea of what you need.

 2. Advertise if You are Comfortable

 We’re not going to encourage you to do something you’re not comfortable with, but if you’re up for it, using advertising to find a roommate can be a great idea.

 Advertising in a newspaper can be expensive, up to a few hundred dollars in some cases, but it’s worth it if you’re willing.
 If money’s an issue, there are other ways to advertise.

 You could post an ad on your social media accounts.
 This way, some of your friends online might see the ad and pass it on to someone they know.